 - Liaison Officers at Joint Military Command in Stirling, Scotland, have been in close contact with the Scottish Government’s Emergency Co-ordination Centre.
 They have also been providing planning support in Scotland's regional and local resilience partnerships.

 - Military personnel helped to build a field hospital at the Principality Stadium in Cardiff.
-The Dragon Heart Hospital is providing up to 2,000 additional beds for COVID-19 patients.
+The Dragon Heart Hospital provided up to 2,000 additional beds for COVID-19 patients.
 It was opened by the Prince of Wales.

-- British Army personnel have been mobilised to support the Welsh Ambulance Service NHS Trust’s (WAST) frontline response to the virus.
+- British Army personnel were mobilised to support the Welsh Ambulance Service NHS Trust’s (WAST) frontline response to the virus.

-- Military operations teams in Brecon Barracks have been speaking with the Welsh Government’s Emergency Co-ordination Centre and is providing planning support to Wales’ four regional Local Resilience Forums.
+- Military operations teams in Brecon Barracks have been speaking with the Welsh Government’s Emergency Co-ordination Centre and have provided planning support to Wales’ four regional Local Resilience Forums.

-- It has been announced the country's “Nightingale” hospital for treating Covid-19 patients is being temporarily stood down.
+- In mid-May, it was announced that Northern Ireland's Nightingale hospital for treating COVID-19 patients was to be temporarily stood down.
 Stormont Health Minister, Robin Swann said the Belfast City Hospital tower block facility treated 30 people in intensive care beds at the height of the first wave of virus infection.

 - Around 175 British personnel have assisted Gibraltar's government with the delivery of food and medicine to local residents.
-Medical supplies and military equipment have been arriving into RAF Gibraltar to boost the Rock's coronavirus response.
+Medical supplies and military equipment arrived into RAF Gibraltar to boost the Rock's coronavirus response.

-- Royal Gibraltar Regiment and MOD Gibraltar personnel have been working together to help others during the COVID-19 crisis.
+- Royal Gibraltar Regiment and MOD Gibraltar personnel worked together to help others during the COVID-19 crisis.

-- The RAF has delivered essential equipment to the Falkland Islands to help treat coronavirus patients, the Ministry of Defence (MOD) said.
+- The RAF delivered essential equipment to the Falkland Islands to help treat coronavirus patients.

-- Six British Army medics recently deployed to the Falklands to provide support during the coronavirus outbreak.
+- Six British Army medics deployed to the Falklands to provide support during the coronavirus outbreak.